Do Root Canals Cause Medical Problems?

 A root canal is a procedure that repairs damaged or infected teeth.
 Issues like infection or abscess must be treated as soon as possible to avoid complications, including recurring infection.
 Once a tooth has decayed or been damaged to the point where tooth pulp is affected, root canal or extraction are the only options to treat the issue.

-Root canals are similar to fillings in that damaged tissues are removed.
+Root canals and fillings are similar because they both involve removing tissue.
 However, with root canals, the pulp of the tooth that contains the blood supply and nerves is removed.
 The dentist then places a filling material inside the root of the tooth and restores the tooth with a filling or a crown.

 Why Would I Need a Root Canal?

-When a tooth is badly decayed, cracked or broken through the enamel and dentin, the tooth pulp can be exposed to bacteria causing pain, infection, and/or tooth abscess.
-In this case, you may need a root canal
+When a tooth is badly decayed, cracked or broken through the enamel and dentin, the tooth pulp can be exposed to bacteria.
+This causes pain, infection and/or tooth abscess.

 Root canal procedures have been perfected over decades.
-Advances in medication, dental tools and office cleanliness make the procedure much safer than it was a century ago.
+Modern medication, dental tools and cleanliness make it much safer.
 If you are concerned about a root canal procedure, speak to your dentist.
 They will help guide you to an informed decision.

 Note: The information in this document is not meant to replace the advice of your dentist or another licensed healthcare professional.
 Talk to your dentist for any specific dental advice.